Abraham Lincoln: 1860 presidential election

 On May 9–10, 1860, the Illinois Republican State Convention was held in Decatur.
-Exploiting his embellished frontier legend of clearing land and splitting fence rails, Lincoln's supporters adopted the label of "The Rail Candidate".
+Exploiting his embellished frontier legend of clearing land and splitting fence rails, Lincoln's supporters promoted him as "The Rail Candidate".
 On May 18 at the Republican National Convention in Chicago, Lincoln won the nomination on the third ballot.
 A former Democrat, Hannibal Hamlin of Maine, was nominated for vice president to balance the ticket.

-Throughout the 1850s, Lincoln had doubted the prospects of civil war, and his supporters rejected claims that his election would incite secession.
-When Douglas was selected as the candidate of the Northern Democrats, delegates from the Southern slave states elected incumbent Vice President John C. Breckinridge as their candidate.
+Throughout the 1850s, Lincoln had not anticipated civil war, and his supporters rejected claims that his election would incite secession.
+When Douglas was selected as the candidate of the Northern Democrats, delegates from the Southern slave states selected incumbent Vice President John C. Breckinridge as their candidate.
 A group of former Whigs and Know Nothings formed the Constitutional Union Party and nominated John Bell of Tennessee.
 Lincoln and Douglas competed for votes in the North, while Bell and Breckinridge found support primarily in the South.
 A nationwide militaristic Republican youth organization, the Wide Awakes, "turned it into one of the most excited elections in American history" and "triggered massive popular enthusiasm", according to the political historian Jon Grinspan.
 People of the Northern states knew the Southern states would vote against Lincoln and rallied supporters for him.

 As Douglas and the other candidates campaigned, Lincoln gave no speeches, relying on the enthusiasm of the Republican Party.
 Republican speakers emphasized Lincoln's childhood poverty to demonstrate the power of "free labor", which allowed a common farm boy to work his way to the top by his own efforts.
 Though he did not make public appearances, many sought to visit and write to Lincoln.
 In the runup to the election, he took an office in the Illinois state capitol to deal with the influx of attention.
 He also hired John George Nicolay as his personal secretary, who would remain in that role during the presidency.

 On November 6, 1860, Lincoln was elected as the first Republican president.
 His victory was entirely due to his support in the North and West.
 No ballots were cast for him in 10 of the 15 Southern slave states.
 Lincoln received 1,866,452 votes, or 39.8 percent of the total in a four-way race, carrying the free Northern states, as well as California and Oregon, and winning the electoral vote decisively.